You may also like

 On 17 October 2017, the Kurdish-dominated, US-backed Syrian Democratic Forces (SDF) and the Syrian Observatory for Human Rights announced that the city of Raqqa had been liberated from the Islamic State (IS).
-The next day, the US-backed forces was already clearing main roads and removing land mines from the devastated city.
+The next day, the US-backed forces were already clearing main roads and removing land mines from the devastated city.

 The first images show the extent of the destruction.
 In an interview published by Public Radio International, a resident said: “I don’t believe that the city has been liberated today.
-It’s just a new occupier taking the city … [The US-backed coalition] killed thousands of civilians by artillery and air strikes.
-They destroyed about 80 per cent of the city.
+It’s just a new occupier taking the city … [The US-backed coalition] killed thousands of civilians by artillery and airstrikes.
+They destroyed about 80 percent of the city.
 They want to capture this city no matter the cost.”

 Russia has already accused the coalition of “barbaric” bombing of the city, comparing it to Dresden in 1945, the German city destroyed in Allied bombing raids just before the end of World War II.

 Indeed, it took four months of fighting and more than two years of heavy bombing for IS to be defeated in Raqqa, which the terrorist group seized in January 2014 and established as their capital.
 However, this battle is not the end of the war nor the end of IS.
-In the eastern Syrian province of Deir ez-Zor, the SDF is redeploying fighters and fighting different battles from the Syrian government but with the same objective: ousting IS from their final stronghold before the Iraqi border.
+In the eastern Syrian province of Deir Ez-Zor, the SDF is redeploying fighters and fighting different battles from the Syrian government but with the same objective: ousting IS from their final stronghold before the Iraqi border.

 In Syria Deeply, Aaron Zelin, a fellow at the Washington Institute, wrote, ‘Beyond the governance angle … the group continues to conduct military operations … Furthermore, the [IS] of today is stronger than the group’s previous incarnation in 2009-12, with violence in Iraq currently three times more deadly than during the roughly four-year period following the surge.
 The bureaucratic apparatus might be dormant, but the insurgent capabilities remain formidable.’